 Seaward of the GBR platform, three main bathymetric features in the western Coral Sea act as the main repositories for sediments shed from the adjacent shelf: Marion Plateau and the Townsville and Queensland troughs (Fig. 1.3).
 Offshore of the southern GBR province, a poorly developed, shallow-dipping continental slope terminates abruptly on Marion Plateau, a block of subsided continental crust (Ewing et al., 1970) that dips gently away from the shelf.
 Water depths over the plateau are generally between 300 and 500 m, but a few isolated reefs rise to near sea level.
 Marion Plateau terminates in the east along a steep slope into Cato Trough, and in the north along a steep slope into Townsville Trough, an east-west trending rift basin that separates the Marion and Queensland plateaux (Ewing et al., 1970; Symonds et al., 1983).
 Townsville Trough occurs near the boundary between the southern and central GBR provinces.
 The shelf break is not well defined and relatively gentle gradients characterise the slope.
 Water depths increase from around 900 m in the west to more than 2500 m in the east.
 Offshore of the central and northern GBR provinces, the shelf break is well defined and the slope dips steeply into Queensland Trough, a north-south trending rift basin that the separates the GBR platform from the Queensland Plateau (Symonds et al., 1983; Scott, 1993).
-Water depths in Queensland Trough to greater than 2500 m in the north, where a sill separates it from Townsville Trough, to greater than 2500 m in the north and the western continental slope steepens markedly.
+Water depths in Queensland Trough increase from around 900 m in the south, where a sill separates it from Townsville Trough, to greater than 2500 m in the north, where it opens into the Coral Sea Basin.
+Queensland Trough also widens to the north and the western continental slope steepens markedly.
 To the east, isolated reef platforms on Queensland Plateau, a shallow block of detached continental crust (Symonds et al., 1983; Scott, 1993), also serve as less significant point sources of carbonate sediment shed to Queensland and Townsville troughs.